 In practice, the extent to which the properties are present can vary by vendor, model, and algorithm and so the values of cells above are typical examples, but the first three properties highlight the key differences in security properties.
 For example, a typical TPM protects keys, and signs or encrypts data with those keys, but by itself cannot guarantee that the data presented to it is correct.
 A TPM is not programmable with arbitrary code, whereas a TEE is programmable and protects that code and its data.
-A typical homomorphic encryption algorithm can protect arbitrary data, but by itself cannot ensure that the correct operations have been done and that the code has not been tampered with, whereas a TEE again protects both the data and the code.
+A typical homomorphic encryption algorithm can protect arbitrary data, but by itself cannot ensure that the code has not been tampered with, whereas a TEE again protects both the data and the code.
 These techniques are often complementary and can even be used together in solutions for stronger security.